Dreamville Festival 2025 lineup in Raleigh includes: Lil Wayne, 21 Savage, and J. Cole

 RALEIGH, N.C.
 (WTVD) -- The popular Dreamville Festival has released the lineup for its final iteration in 2025.

+Organizers announced in December that the 2025 festival will be the final one.
+The popular music festival was created by rapper and Fayetteville native J Cole in 2020.

-Some of the performers include Lil Wayne, 21 Savage, J. Cole, and Erykah Badu.
+Some of the performers include Lil Wayne, 21 Savage, Ludacris, J. Cole, and Erykah Badu.

 Dreamville 2025 lineup, dates and names: